tanboonji/SIMA/README.md

 - Staff (list/add/view/delete/update)
 - When logging in for the first time, update displayName and photoUrl
 - Enter keyboard button for search
+- Staff role, then hide add button if not admin
+- Security control depending on staff role
+- Profile info on navigation bar

 ### Things half done:
 - Projects (list)